slamora/brackets-wiki/Troubleshooting.md

 ### Live CSS is not working

 Updating CSS in Live Preview does not seem to work if &lt;link&gt; has __type="text/css"__, so try removing it.

+Known issues:

+* [Bug #7935](https://github.com/adobe/brackets/issues/7935): Live CSS does not update if page contains an iframe (including injected iframes such as ads or social media buttons).

 ### Install Chrome For Multiple User Accounts (Windows Only)
 If you get the error ``An error occurred when launching the browser. (error 2)`` when doing Live Development, installing [Chrome for multiple user accounts](http://support.google.com/chrome/bin/answer.py?hl=en&answer=118663) may solve the issue.